Population Estimates Program: Projects and Initiatives

 Group Quarters Electronic Response

 The Group Quarters Electronic Response (GQER) test is a component of the 2020 Research and Testing Study Plan conducted by the U.S. Census Bureau’s Special Enumerations Integration Team.
-It tests the quality of electronic submissions and supporting the address frame for 2020 Census of Group Quarters population enumeration.
+It tests the quality of electronic submissions and supports the address frame for 2020 Census of Group Quarters population enumeration.
 Massachusetts was the only state to participate in this test, submitting data on 1,918 student housing and nursing home facilities around the Commonwealth.

 Geographic Support System Initiative, Frame Development